marcodaillet/DataStructuresCpp/README.md

 Sources : https://algorithmtutor.com/Data-Structures/Tree/Red-Black-Trees/

-Here is a gif of the testing part with my containers on the left column and the stl's on the right :
+Here is a gif of the testing part with my containers on the left column and the stl's on the right (spoiler its the same):

 ![Containers](https://user-images.githubusercontent.com/55747965/155561838-6d04d53b-a2ba-4c3b-b86b-ead94e47b074.gif)